doublemix/combine-objects/README.md

       z: 7
     }

-### Alternatives to merging objects
+### Opting out of merge

 The default behavior when the `source` and `update` are both plain objects is to merge the objects.
-However, sometimes you want to replace, rather than merge an object.
-There, are three mechanisms for this provided by the library.
+However, sometimes it is necessary to replace (rather than merge) an object.
+There are three mechanisms for doing this provided by the library.
 They all allow this to be accomplished but have slightly different semantics.
 They are all available as functions on the default export of the library.
-(Symbols are used internally, so they shouldn't mess with property iteration, correct me where I'm wrong).
+(Non-enumerable properties are used (see notes below)).

 #### Replace